kevinolega/callcentertrainingtips/_posts/2019-06-26-interview.md

 - How to get hired in a call center.
 - What is the fastest way to get hired in a call center?
-- 15 tips for walkin applications.
+- 15 tips for walk-in applications.
 - How to make getting hired fun.
 - How to get hired this week?
 - How to use big interview mistakes as giant stepping stones to get hired in a call center.